 Enjoy a traditional Japanese ghost story.
 This bilingual Japanese reader is available on Kindle and should make the story accessible, even to learners who are new to Japanese.

 For another easy read on Kindle, this collection for kids seems like a solid choice and is available outside of Japan.

 Intermediate or advanced learners may find Natsume Soseki’s writing, available through the Sōseki Project, especially interesting.

 Lafcadio Hearn, who adopted the Japanese name Koizumi Yakumo, was born in Greece, but moved all around the world, settling in Japan in 1890.

-He became fluent in Japanese and wrote down many famous Japanese stories of ghosts and the paranormal in his most famous works, which are both part of his complete works on Kindle.
+He became fluent in Japanese and wrote down many famous Japanese stories of ghosts and the paranormal, which are both part of his complete works on Kindle.

 Because easy is a subjective term, something “easy” for advanced learners with a penchant for cosmic horror might be H.P.
 Lovecraft or Edgar Allan Poe in Japanese, both famed for their short stories and available cheaply on Kindle or through Aozora Bunko.